Chicken Mushroom Pasta

 Prep Ahead Ideas

-– Slice mushrooms and chop onions/garlic the day before; store in airtight containers or zip bags to keep them from sweating.
+– Slice mushrooms and chop herbs the night before; store in airtight containers or zip bags so they’re ready to toss in.

 Time-Saving Tricks